FrozenHearth/FrozenHearth/README.md

 Well versed in Javascript and its frameworks/libraries such as Angular, React, Vue, state-management libraries such as Redux and Vuex and SSR frameworks such as Nuxt.

-Currently learning Vue 3, advanced TS, Docker, Kafka, Redis, AWS & ESBuild.
+Currently learning advanced TS, Docker, Kafka, Redis and AWS.

 **Stuff I know:** HTML, CSS/SASS/SCSS, Javascript/Typescript, Vue, Vuex, React, Redux, Angular, GraphQL, Next.js & Tailwind